|

 torture us more, these nightmarish kid Disney

-renditions were all professionally videotaped
+renditions were professionally videotaped

 so that copies could later be sold to our